davorg/dmp/chapters/chapter04.md

 	s/$old/$new/go;

 There is one more modifier to explain and that is the e modifier.
 When this modifier is used, the replacement string is treated as executable code and is passed to eval.
-The return value from the evaluation is then used as the replacement string. !!!
-Footnote 7  7 Actually it isn’t quite that simple, as you can have multiple instances of the e modifier and the replacement string is evaluated for each one.!!!
+The return value from the evaluation is then used as the replacement string.
 As an example, here is a fairly strange way to print out a table of squares:

 	foreach (1 ..
 12) {
-	  s/(\d+)/print "$1 squared is ", $1*$1, "\\n"/e;
+	  s/(\d+)/print "$1 squared is ", $1*$1, "\n"/e;
 	}

  which produces the following output: